-System-level testing and analysis of various fuel cell technologies include:
+System-level testing and analysis of various fuel cell & biofuels technologies include:

 - Solid oxide (SOFC), proton exchange membrane (PEMFC) and phosphoric acid (PAFC)

 - Fuel reforming processes to produce hydrogen-rich reformate to supply to fuel cell systems

 - Assessment of hydrogen storage technologies and refueling infrastructure

 - Experimental investigation of water management and low-temperature operation of PEM fuel cells, and development of surface-active materials to mitigate water accumulation

 - Compressed natural gas (CNG) as fuel for advanced internal combustion engines (ICEs) and to reform into hydrogen for fuel cells